Tahini Maple Cookies

 Here’s a question for you: if two grown men walk into a fancy steak restaurant, one is 93 the other is 37.
 Who out of the two will get the raw bloody Stake and who will get the baked Fish?

 If you speak sarcasm you guessed it right!
 Not the 37.

 Our dear dear friend, Abe turned 93 last winter.
 He is the reason why one might think that age is just a number.

 Abe was born in Poland in a “Fiddler on the Roof” type of a village.
 Was taken to concentration camps where he spent 5 years.
 After the war, he moved to Germany.
-Then to Salt Lake City (fell in love with the mountains) where he raised 2 children while working at the mine.
+A while after he moved to Salt Lake City (fell in love with the mountains) where he raised 2 children while working at the mine.

 (FYI to all of you bakers out there.
 At first, he worked at a local bakery but the job was too hard so working at the mine was more to his liking. ? )

 He always says: “when I had the teeth I did not have the money to buy the Steaks.
 Now, that I have the money I do not have the teeth…”

 You would think this would stop him, right?